compose/transporter/adaptor/elasticsearch/README.md

-  "aws_access_key": "XXX" // optional, used for signing requests to AWS Elasticsearch service "aws_access_secret": "XXX" // optional, used for signing requests to AWS Elasticsearch service "parent_id": "elastic_parent" // optional, used for specifying parent-child relationships })
+  "aws_access_key": "XXX" // optional, used for signing requests to AWS Elasticsearch service "aws_access_secret": "XXX" // optional, used for signing requests to AWS Elasticsearch service "parent_id": "elastic_parent" // optional, used for specifying parent-child relationships "certificate": "ca.crt" // optional, useful when xpack security is enabled })
 ```